-St. Barts, St. Vincent, St. Lucia, and many of the other "Saints" scattered across The Caribbean and Bahamas, are known as premier holiday destinations for royalty and celebrities alike.
+St. Barts, St. Vincent, St. Lucia, and many of the other “Saints” scattered across The Caribbean and Bahamas, are known as premier vacation destinations for royalty and celebrities alike.
 Business mogul Richard Branson owns four private islands in the Caribbean alone, with tropical neighbours such as Johnny Depp and Faith Hill in the Bahamas, and Oprah Winfrey in Antigua.Made famous by the island’s exclusivity and haute shopping district, St. Barts is one of the most desireable cruise and travel destinations in the Caribbean.
 Jay-Z and Beyoncé are frequent guests to the island, where they can spend afternoons strolling through the port city of Gustavia or indulging in gourmet Creole flavours at New York Times hailed Maya's Restaurant, a famed waterfront bistro tucked along the city's harbour.
 But these islands' yacht studded coasts and topaz waters aren't just for the jet-set.
-Careful planning and locals' insider information make celebrity-inspired holidays as accessible as they are chic.
+Careful planning and locals' insider information make celebrity-inspired vacations as accessible as they are chic.

 GO OFF SEASON: